Almond Valley

 Almond Valley (Gaelic: Srath Amain) is a county constituency of the Scottish Parliament covering part of the council area of West Lothian.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Since the seat was created in 2011 it has also been one of nine constituencies in the Lothian electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
-Following the second periodic review of Scottish Parliament boundaries, Almond Valley will form part of the Central Scotland and Lothians West from the 2026 Scottish Parliament election onwards.
+It is also one of nine constituencies in the Central Scotland and Lothians West electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The constituency was formed for the 2011 Scottish Parliament election, covering muuch of the old Livingston constituency.
+The constituency was formed for the 2011 Scottish Parliament election, covering much of the old Livingston constituency.
 It is named for the River Almond which flows through Livingston.
 Since being formed the seat has been held by Angela Constance of the Scottish National Party, who was formerly the MSP for Livingston.

 Electoral region

-The other eight constituencies of the Lothian region are: Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.
-The region includes all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.
+The other eight constituencies of the Central Scotland and Lothians West region are Airdrie, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Falkirk West, Motherwell and Wishaw, and Uddingston and Bellshill.

-From 2026, the other eight constituencies of the Central Scotland and Lothians West region will be Airdrie, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Falkirk West, Motherwell and Wishaw, and Uddingston and Bellshill.
+Prior to the second periodic review of Scottish Parliament boundaries in 2025, Almond Valley was one of nine constituencies in the Lothian electoral region.
+The other eight seats were Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.
+The region included all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.